zhemao/pyMongoAdmin/doc/manual.md

-# Anaconda Users' Manual
+# pyMongoAdmin Users' Manual

 ## Entering Data

-Anaconda is written in python, and so the items in each document are entered in python syntax.
+pyMongoAdmin is written in python, and so the items in each document are entered in python syntax.

 ### Datatypes